crosstheages/public-data/patch-notes-arise.md

 - Sprint, and dash are now functional on Land
 - If you exit or forfeit a dungeon as the leader, you will now lose one key level
 - Fixed differents issues on social, UI, etc...
+- Fixed issues related to unit frame updates when dealing damage.

 ### Known issues
 - Sprint does not work on Land when using a gamepad